 WT-D-1.3: Study whether and how, based on HPLMN policies, after the DualSteer Device registers and obtains connectivity in an initial PLMN (or PNI-NPN), the DualSteer Device registers or establishes connectivity in a second PLMN (or PNI-NPN), or establishes connectivity in a second access network of the same PLMN.

+Alternative: WT-D-1.3: Study whether and how the DualSteer Device registration and connectivity establishment to a second PLMN (or PNI-NPN) or connectivity establishment to a second access network of the same PLMN to be enhanced after the DualSteer device registers and obtains connectivity in an initial PLMN (or PNI-NPN) based on HPLMN policies.

 NOTE 5: This WT requires coordination with SA3 for handling security aspects.